-A research poster is a powerful visual tool for presenting academic work at a scientific conference, university showcase or poster session.
-It’s an excellent way for students to communicate dissertations or thesis projects.
-For researchers, it’s a platform to share findings, promote discussion and receive feedback from others.
+A research poster is a powerful visual tool for presenting academic work at a scientific conference or university poster session.
+For researchers, it provides an opportunity to share findings, promote discussion, and receive feedback from others.
+Likewise, for students, it’s an excellent way to communicate a research project.

-But if you’re new to creating a research poster, it can be daunting.
-Fortunately, this guide breaks the process into simple, actionable steps—with tips to help you design a research poster that’s clear, engaging and professional.
+If you’re new to creating a research poster, the process can feel daunting.
+Fortunately, this guide breaks it down into simple, practical steps, with expert tips to help you design a poster that is clear, engaging, and professional.

 What Should a Research Poster Include?

 Before diving in, let’s look at the typical structure of a research poster.
-For instance:
+For example:

-Additionally, here’s what a research poster looks like (see Figure 1):
+Additionally, here’s what a research poster looks like:

 How to Make a Research Poster (Step-by-Step)